ganesh-stem/Machine_Learning/README.md

 7. **Normality of Errors** *(only needed for inference, not for unbiasedness)* The residuals are normally distributed — needed for valid p-values, t-tests, and confidence intervals.

+**1. Linearity (Things grow in straight lines)**
+This means if you draw dots on a chart showing kids' ages and heights, they should make a pretty straight line - not a zigzag or curvy line.
+Like how you get taller each year in a steady way, not jumping around randomly.

+**2. Independence of Errors (Mistakes don't copy each other)** If you guess one kid's height wrong, it shouldn't make you guess the next kid's height wrong too.
+It's like if you get one math problem wrong, it doesn't mean you'll get the next one wrong - each guess is separate.

+**3. Homoscedasticity (Mistakes are the same size everywhere)** Your guesses should be equally good for short kids and tall kids.
+You shouldn't be really good at guessing heights of 6-year-olds but terrible at guessing heights of 10-year-olds.

+**4. No Perfect Multicollinearity (Don't use the same clue twice)** Don't use two things that are basically the same to make your guess.
+Like don't use both "how many months old" AND "how many years old" - they're telling you the same thing!

+**5. Zero Mean of Errors (Your mistakes balance out)** Sometimes you guess too high, sometimes too low, but on average your mistakes should cancel out to zero - like a balanced see-saw.

+**6. Exogeneity (Your clues aren't affected by your mistakes)** The things you use to guess (like age) shouldn't be connected to how wrong you are.
+Age doesn't change just because you made a bad guess!

+**7. Normality of Errors (Mistakes follow a pattern)** When you make mistakes, most should be small, and big mistakes should be rare - like a hill shape if you count them up.